 Update — August 20th, 2018

 I started binge watching Nico’s Weg.
 It’s a YouTube sitcom put out by the German government to help foreigners learn German.
 The show starts at level A1 and advances through B1.
 It’s very well produced, fun and highly recommended!

 Update — November 16, 2018

 One year later and I’m still studying German.
-The most important thing I learned this year for beginners is always study your der/die/das genders with the noun.
-So for example don’t just remember that “nachtisch” means desert.
+The most important thing I learned this year for beginners is always to study your der/die/das genders with the noun.
+So, for example, don’t just remember that “nachtisch” means desert.
 You need to study that “der Nachtisch” means “the desert.”